Who are Skyrocket?

 Skyrocket is a unique example of partnership, collaboration, co-production and innovation in the children’s care sector.

-Skyrocket founded to deal with possible gaps in professional foster care management training.
+Skyrocket was founded to deal with possible gaps in professional foster care management training.
 The challenges in the children’s care sector have now driven significant service expansion into wider skills and foster care training; business management, leadership, contracts, performance management, board workshops and consultancy.

 The Children’s Family Trust (CFT) is a children’s charity and an independent fostering agency.

 Established in 1945, over the years, The CFT has looked after many children and young people from diverse backgrounds with a variety of needs within its dedicated and committed foster families.

 CFT's aim is to provide the highest quality care it possibly can.

 With offices across England, it is a growing, progressive charity at the forefront of high quality, outcomes-based child care and fostering in the UK.

 As a not-for-profit fostering agency, The CFT ensures that any surplus made is directly re-invested into improving services and enhancing the lives and futures of looked after children.